PelleLille/hsl-docs/functions.rst

   :param array get: GET variables, replaced and encoded in URL as $1, $2...
   :param post: POST data as an array or a string for raw POST data
   :type post: array or string
-  :return: if the request was successful (2XX) the content is returned
+  :return: if the request was successful (2XX) the content is returned, otherwise the type ``None`` is returned
   :rtype: string

   The following options are available in the options array.